Abagail Hudock

 Attorney

-After graduating in 2024, Abby began working at Robert Peirce & Associates.
-She handles cases involving medical malpractice, nursing home abuse, and personal injury.
-In addition, she also assists with cases involving pro-bono protection from abuse (PFA) for domestic violence victims in Allegheny County.
-She is a member of the Western Pennsylvania Trial Lawyers Association (WPTLA).
-In her free time, she enjoys watching cooking shows, reading Agatha Christie mystery novels, and spending time with her family.
+Following graduation, Abby joined Robert Peirce & Associates, where she handles cases involving nursing home abuse, medical malpractice, and personal injury.
+Additionally, she provides pro-bono assistance for victims of domestic violence seeking Protection From Abuse orders (PFAs) in Allegheny County.
+In her free time, she enjoys reading Agatha Christie mystery novels, watching cooking shows, and spending time with her family.

 Education